-Many medical professionals require specific equipment and tools to do their job properly.
+Many medical professionals require specific medical supplies, equipment and tools to do their job properly.
 One such position is nursing.
 Nursing requires specific medical equipment.

 Nurse practitioners are required to assess their patient’s conditions and issues to help physicians offer the best fitting treatments.
 Nurses must stay organized and be comfortable and skilled with their tools to be able to proficiently examine and test patients.
 Students and professionals should have the right equipment for the job.